emmygrace/aphrodite-d3/README.md

 **Problem**: Chart appears blank or nothing is rendered.

 **Solutions**:
-- Ensure the D3 selection contains a valid SVG `<g>` element
+- Ensure the container element exists and is a valid HTML element
-- Verify that `renderData` contains the expected data structures
+- Verify that `renderData` contains the expected `RenderResponse` structure from the API
-- Check that `indexes` arrays match the data in `renderData`
+- Check that `indexes` match the data in `renderData`
-- Verify D3.js is installed and imported correctly
+- Verify D3.js is installed and imported correctly (peer dependency)
 - Check browser console for JavaScript errors
+- Ensure the CSS file is imported: `import '@gaia-tools/aphrodite-core/src/ChartWheel.css'`

 ### Type Errors